mantidproject/documents/Design/SANS/NewISISDesign/Design_Document.md

 2. Passes the loaded workspaces and the `SANSStateComplete` to a work-flow algorithm, which performs a single reduction.

-The above ADS feature might be considered unclean, since an work-flow algorithm is accessing the ADS, but this allows us to reuse loaded workspaces which has been expressed as requirement [R.3.1](#User_Requirements#R.3.1).
+The above ADS feature might be considered unclean, since a work-flow algorithm is accessing the ADS, but this allows us to reuse loaded workspaces which has been expressed as requirement [R.3.1](#User_Requirements#R.3.1).
 We could think of using the ADS as an optional element.